Key Takeaways:

 Monetization Potential: Revenue from clinic subscriptions, per-horse pricing, and premium collaboration features for large equine facilities managing multiple clients.

-8. Horse Marketplace App
+8. Horse Racing App

 Target Users: Breeders, trainers, horse buyers, sales agents, and equine enthusiasts involved in buying or selling horses.